JuliaHealth/JuliaHealthWebsiteOld/index.md

 Chat with us in the `#health-and-medicine` channel on [Slack](https://julialang.slack.com).
 (Get a Slack invite [here](https://slackinvite.julialang.org).)

+Here is some cool new content that I added!

 ## JuliaHealth packages

 Here is a list of Julia packages in the JuliaHealth organization: